tfausak/tfausak.github.io/_drafts/building-a-better-gemfile.md

 But none of them have any versions specified.
 You could argue that that's what `Gemfile.lock` is for.
-I don't buy that, though.
+I don't buy that.
 There's a world of difference between `gem 'sass'` and `gem 'sass', '~> 3.2.10'`.

-So what can be done?
+## What can be done?

 With one simple helper function, you can fix both problems.
 Drop this into your Gemfile before any gems: